— ACADEMIC CURRICULUM

 Music

-Primary school plays a crucial role in a child's educational journey as it is a pivotal stage where they cultivate essential skills necessary for their intellectual, social, and emotional growth.
+Elementary school is an important stage in a child’s educational journey, during which they acquire the basic skills necessary for their intellectual, social, and emotional development.

-Elementary school spans a five-year period, from age six to age 11.
+The CP/CE1 program spans two years, covering children from age 6 to 8.
 The elementary school curriculum focuses on a wide range of core subjects, such as mathematics, science, reading, writing, history, geography, languages, art, and physical education.

 French